udacity/create-your-own-adventure/english/justice-league/superman/superman.md

 Adventure over.
-While Superman saved the day, he also destroys 10 buildings in the process and a piece lands on you.
+While Superman saved the day, he also destroyed 10 buildings in the process.
+A piece lands on you.
 You're dead.